Pure Storage: The Best House In The Worst Street?

 Summary

 Recent storage IPOs have struggled and investors have had poor experiences and mixed results.
 The article explained why PSTG will continue to disrupt the storage market.
 Additional product launches will hurt NMBL, NTAP and EMC.
-The launch of the M10 and Flashblade will increase the TAM, add competition for NMBL and add additional use cases.
+The launch of the M10 and FlashBlade will increase the TAM, add competition for NMBL, and add additional use cases.

-PSTG's focus on the enterprise, partnership with Cisco (NASDAQ:CSCO) through Flashstack and entry into the scale out NAS market will allow PSTG to manage the key risks and succeed.
-We consider an investment in PSTG as higher risk as PSTG is not yet free cash flow positive.
-We recommend buying PSTG in two installments, half now at current levels and half in 12 months once PSTG becomes free cash flow positive.
+Pure Storage's focus on the enterprise, partnership with Cisco (NASDAQ:CSCO) through FlashStack, and entry into the scale out NAS market will allow PSTG to manage the key risks and succeed.
+We consider an investment in PSTG as higher risk as the company is not yet free cash flow positive.
+We recommend buying PSTG in two installments, half now at current levels, and half in 12 months once it becomes free cash flow positive.

 Disclosure: I am/we are long PSTG.